Colusa County Truck Accident Lawyers

 Using The Phone While Driving

-The law prohibits all drivers from using their phones while driving, including texting or calling.
-Even so, many drivers still regularly do these things, especially truckers who spend more time on the road than with their families.
+The law prohibits all drivers from using their phones while driving, including texting and making calls.
+Even so, many drivers still do this, increasing inattentiveness on the road.
 They may be too distracted while driving to react promptly to road hazards or traffic changes.
-The best truck accident lawyers Colusa County turns to will ensure such negligence is penalized.

 Poor Vehicle Maintenance